mcruz85/Steps-Tracker/README.md

 # Steps-Tracker

-A dojo widget to create a step tracker.
+A simple UI widget to tell users in what step of a process they are.